darkoandreev/movies-list-ngrx/README.md

 ***

 Run `json-server db.json --watch` to start development fake backend.
+In order to start it, you will need `json-server` package.
+Install it with `npm i json-server`.

 ## Code scaffolding